 Treat CAQH as the foundation of your credentialing infrastructure.
 Keep it current, complete, and accurate at all times.

-Step 3: Submit Payer Applications
+Step 3: Submit Your Payer Applications

 With documentation assembled and CAQH complete, submit enrollment applications to each payer individually.
 Major payers include Medicare, Medicaid (state-specific), and commercial insurers like Blue Cross Blue Shield, Aetna, Cigna, UnitedHealthcare, and Humana.